julien-hec/BKTR/README.md

-# pyBKTR
+# BKTR
-This project is a python implementation of the BKTR algorithm (by Mengying Lei, Aurelie Labbe, Lijun Sun).
+This project is a R implementation of the BKTR algorithm (by Mengying Lei, Aurelie Labbe, Lijun Sun).

 BKTR stands for Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression.